Police Hunt Man Accused Of Killing Cop And Pregnant Ex-Girlfriend

-Authorities are searching for a Florida man they allege killed an Orlando police officer Monday while on the run for his pregnant ex-girlfriend’s murder.
+The reward has increased to $100,000 for information leading to the arrest of a Florida man who’s accused of fatally shooting an Orlando police officer on Monday morning, authorities announced.

-Markeith Loyd, 41, fatally shot Master Sgt.
-Debra Clayton, 42, near a Walmart store after the 17-year police veteran approached him around 7 a.m., Orlando police said.
+Orlando police said Markeith Loyd, 41, shot and killed Master Sgt.
+Debra Clayton, 42, near a Walmart store after the 17-year police veteran approached him around 7 a.m.

-Loyd had been wanted for the December shooting death of 24-year-old Sade Dixon, authorities said.
+Loyd was already wanted in the December shooting death of his pregnant ex-girlfriend, 24-year-old Sade Dixon, authorities said.

-Loyd fired upon Clayton, who was married and had a son, after a brief chase ensued, according to Orlando Police Chief John Mina.
+After a brief chase, Loyd fired upon Clayton, who was married and had a son, according to Orlando Police Chief John Mina.

 “As soon as she said ‘stop,’ he basically opened fire on her,” Mina said at a press conference Monday.

-Note: This story has been updated with news of the increased reward money.